rdsea/sys4bigml/tutorials/PerformanceMonitoring/Pushgateway/README.md

 user@test:~$ wget https://github.com/prometheus/pushgateway/releases/download/v1.1.0/pushgateway-1.1.0.linux-amd64.tar.gz

 ```
-Go to the path "http://yourhost:9100/metrics" to verify that the node exporter is correctly up and running.
+Go to the path "http://yourhost:9100/metrics" to verify that the pushgateway is correctly up and running.

 ## Prometheus Configuration
 Go to the download page and download the corresponding prometheus for your system.